Buttigieg returns to South Bend after man killed by police

 SOUTH BEND, Ind. — Authorities say a man has died after a shooting involving a police officer in South Bend, the Indiana city where Democratic presidential candidate Pete Buttigieg is mayor.

-The man, later identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+The man, identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+An autopsy is scheduled for Monday.

 The officer, who was not identified, was treated for minor injuries.